dinoxas/corona-stats/README.md

-## COVID-19 (Coronavirus) stats
+## COVID-19 (Coronavirus) Checker

-React application that displays the latest COVID-19 (Coronavirus) stats.
+React application that displays the latest stats of confirmed cases, recoveries and deaths of the COVID-19 (coronavirus).

 [DEMO](https://dinoxas-corona.netlify.com)